-Largemouth, smallmouth, and striped bass all go crazy for the Clouser Minnow fly pattern.
-Other top bass flies include the Woolly Bugger, Softshell Crayfish, and the Fathead Diver.
+One of the best flies for striped bass, largemouth, and smallmouth is the Clouser Deep Minnow fly pattern.
+Other Best Bass Flies include the wooly bugger, Softshell Crayfish, and the Fathead Diver.

-You can tie a Clouser Minnow pattern for trout fly fishing to lure the fish out.
-Here’s how to tie a Clouser Minnow for trout.
-Just follow the steps on the video and you’ll soon have your own pattern ready to go:
+You can tie a pattern for trout fly fishing to lure the fish out.
+Here’s how to tie one for trout.
+Just follow the steps in the video above and you’ll soon have your own pattern ready to go.